1862: Joseph Edward Kimball to his Brother

 Kimball’s Gravestone, Mount Vernon Cemetery, Abington, Plymouth County, Massachusetts

-The following letter was written by Joseph Edward Kimball (1839-1896)—a machinist in Ipswich, Massachusetts, who enlisted at the age of 21 in Co.
+The following letters were written by Joseph Edward Kimball (1839-1896)—a machinist in Ipswich, Massachusetts, who enlisted at the age of 21 in Co.
 B, 1st Massachusetts Infantry on 23 May 1861.
 He was discharged on 10 January 1864 to accept a commission in the 3rd North Carolina Colored Volunteers (37th USCT) and also in the 116th USCT.

 Joseph was the son of John Kimball (1800-1876) and Rebecca Gould (1804-1888).
 He had three older brothers and I can’t be certain to whom he wrote this letter.